Talos-crypto/talos-crypto/page.md

 ---
 # used by navigation
-title: Stupidly Long Test-page Title
+title: Extremely Long Test-page Title

 # used by the layout:
 layout: default